Configure And Verify

 flow monitor CCNP-FNF-MONITOR

-description Monitor IPv4 traffic for ENCOR lab
+description Monitor IPv4 user traffic

 record CCNP-FNF-RECORD